Josiah C. Nott: Career

-Nott claimed that the writers of the Bible had no knowledge of any races except themselves and their immediate neighbors, and that the Bible does not concern the whole of the earth's population.
-According to Nott there are no verses in the Bible which support monogenism and that the only passage the monogenists use is Acts 17:26, "And [he] hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation;" but, according to Nott, the monogenists are wrong in their interpretation of that verse because the "one blood" of Paul's sermon only includes the nations he knew existed, which were local.
+Nott claimed that the writers of the Bible had no knowledge of any races except themselves and their immediate neighbors and that it did not concern the whole of the earth's population.
+According to Nott, there were no verses in the Bible that support monogenism and that the only passage used by the monogenists, Acts 17:26, "And [he] hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation;" was interpreted by them wrongly since the "one blood" of Paul's sermon included only the nations that he knew existed, which were local.